raspberrypilearning/getting-started-with-picamera/worksheet.md

 # Getting started with picamera

-The camera module is a great accessory for the Raspberry Pi, allowing users to take still pictures and record video in full HD.
+The Camera Module is a great accessory for the Raspberry Pi, allowing users to take still pictures and record video in full HD.

-## Connect the camera module
+## Connect the Camera Module

-First of all, with the Pi switched off, you'll need to connect the camera module to the Raspberry Pi's camera port, then start up the Pi and ensure the software is enabled.
+First of all, with the Pi switched off, you'll need to connect the Camera Module to the Raspberry Pi's camera port, then start up the Pi and ensure the software is enabled.

 1. Locate the camera port and connect the camera: